ginstrom/paladin-novel/manuscript/chapter-13.md

 ***

 The slavers advanced with professional precision, their formation tight and disciplined.
+Their shields locked with practiced efficiency, spears angled at identical degrees, each rider maintaining perfect spacing despite the uneven terrain.
 At their head rode a man in expensive armor, his face hidden behind a helm decorated with silver inlay.
 Behind him came the foot soldiers—hardened men with the look of veterans, their weapons well-maintained and their movements coordinated.

 Gond stood at the settlement's edge, flanked by Pell and Aerin, watching the approaching force with tactical eyes.
 Fifty-three by his count, all mounted, all armed with crossbows in addition to their melee weapons.
 A formidable force by any measure.